Little Baby Bum

-Little Baby Bum (also known as LBB and LittleBabyBum) is a British children's CGI-animated web series created in 2011 by Cannis Holder and her husband, Derek Holder.
+Little Baby Bum (also known as LBB and LittleBabyBum) is a British children's animated web series created in 2011 by Cannis Holder and her husband, Derek Holder.
 The show revolves around Mia, a young girl, her family, peers and a group of anthropomorphic characters.
-The format of the show is 3D animated videos of both traditional nursery rhymes and original children's songs, but with a modern aesthetic, supporting child development of language through song and repetition.
+The format of the show is 3D animated videos of both traditional nursery rhymes and original kids songs, but with a modern aesthetic, supporting child development of language through song and repetition.
 It was acquired by Moonbug Entertainment in 2018.
 The show is available on YouTube, BBC iPlayer, and distributed across SVOD and AVOD players, and over 40 platforms including Netflix, Amazon Prime, and Hulu.
-Little Baby Bum is available in English, Spanish, Dutch, Brazilian Portuguese, Italian, Russian, Polish, German, French, Mandarin Chinese, Japanese and Turkish.
+Little Baby Bum is available in English, Spanish, Dutch, Brazilian Portuguese, Italian, Russian, Polish, German, French, Mandarin Chinese, Japanese, Filipino and Turkish.

 History

-Cannis and Derek uploaded their first video, Twinkle Twinkle Little Star, to YouTube on 29 August 2011.
-This was followed up, four months later, with their second upload, Baa Baa Black Sheep, a more complex and slightly longer video.
+Cannis and Derek uploaded their first video, Twinkle Twinkle Little Star, to YouTube on 29 August 2011. on December 30, 2011, they uploaded their second video, Baa Baa Black Sheep, on February 10, 2012 they uploaded their third video, Incy Wincy Spider, and on March 12, 2012 they uploaded their fourth video, was a karaoke version of Twinkle Twinkle Little Star.

 Little Baby Bum's popularity increased after the release of its 2nd compilation of videos which was approximately one hour long.
 To create a one-hour-long video they combined individual videos into long-form videos.
 The rationale behind this change was so that "parents wouldn't have to keep pressing the play button after each video had finished."

 The OpenSlate company published a list of YouTube’s 10 most profitable channels of 2014, ranking Little Baby Bum in 4th place with 270 million views and $3.46 million in earnings.

 In June 2018, LBB announced an upcoming live show tour in 30 cities throughout the UK.

 In September 2018, Little Baby Bum was bought by Moonbug Entertainment for an undisclosed sum.
-By the time of the purchase, LBB had accumulated 16 million subscribers and about 23 billion views across Netflix, Amazon, and YouTube.
+By the time of the purchase, LBB had accumulated 16 million subscribers and about 23 billion views across Netflix, Prime Video, and YouTube.

 In April 2020, Moonbug signed a deal with Chinese video platform Xigua Video, to host the show on its platform in China.